echolang/docs/guide/first-program.md

 Echo
 ```

 Two `echo` statements, two lines, because of that automatic newline.
-We will fix that in a moment.
+Interpolation is how you put both
+on one: `"Hello, {$name}"`.

 The type goes in front of the name, and you can leave it out when it is obvious: